Just like the Chrome browser, the Microsoft Chromium Edge also has a Lazy image loading feature. In this blog post, learn how to enable it.

 This will enable the Lazy Image loading feature in the Chromium Edge browser.

 Now if you launch any webpage having lots of high-quality images, then you will notice that those images are loading only when you scroll down to it.
-You can also check blog post linked above from addyosmani to under how this feature works.
+You can also check the blog post linked above from addyosmani to under how this feature works.